JoelMichaelRutter/south-stand-MS1/README.md

 # **FurtherDevelopmentScope**
 I will continue to revisit this code as I develop further to apply my new skills.
 There are a few specific considerations that I would like to voice:
 * I would like to include more scope for user interaction which I think I will develop with the JavaScript module coming up.
 One thing that I really wanted to do was have detailed beer profiles appear on the opposite sides of the beer cards which would flip over when the user interacted with them.
 * I know that there are some minor issues with browser compatibility, specifically with Internet Explorer.
 The only issue is the date and time picker on the form doesn’t have the same functionality inside Internet Explorer.
 I have researched this, and I think the problem can be solved using JQuery and patched in a later release.
-I’m not particularly worried about this compatibility issue as research shows that as of 2021, the most popular browsers are Google Chrome, Safari, Samsung Internet and Firefox within which the input works as intended.
+I’m not particularly worried about this compatibility issue as research shows that as of 2021, the most popular browsers are Google Chrome, Safari, Samsung Internet and Firefox Mobile within which the input works as intended.
 * I would develop the form further to provide a submission successful or unsuccessful message to the user for further visual feedback.
 * Based on user feedback, I would also develop a gallery of images and add it as an extra page to provide users with some visual reference of what the venue looks like to aid in location and add to the enticing theme of the site.
 # **ProjectCredits**